Simplifying x³y³: A full breakdown

 Q3: Is there a specific order of operations when simplifying expressions?

 A3: Yes, the order of operations (PEMDAS/BODMAS) applies here.
-Parentheses/Brackets first, followed by Exponents/Orders, then Multiplication and Division (from left to right), and finally Addition and Subtraction (from left to right).
+On the flip side, parentheses/Brackets first, followed by Exponents/Orders, then Multiplication and Division (from left to right), and finally Addition and Subtraction (from left to right).
 This ensures consistent and accurate simplification.

 Q4: How do I know when an expression is fully simplified?